Museum Witt

 The Museum Witt Munich (MWM) is a department of the Bavarian State Collection of Zoology.
-It is located in Munich, Germany, and has the world's leading collection of moths.
+The former independent museum was located in Munich, Germany, and had the world's leading collection of certain moths.
+The museum was closed in 2023.
+The entire collection was handed over to the Bavarian State Collection.

 Collection

 The museum was established in 1980 by Thomas J. Witt.
 His well-known family founded Witt Weiden, one of Germany's oldest mail-order houses.

-Since 2000 the museum has been part of the Zoologische Staatssammlung München (The Bavarian State Collection of Zoology) in Munich.
+Since 2000, the museum has been part of the Zoologische Staatssammlung München (The Bavarian State Collection of Zoology) in Munich.
 The collection consists of about ten million specimens from all over the world.
-It is the largest collection of moths in the world.
+It is the largest collection of certain moths in the world.
 The Museum Witt has a collection of three to three and a half million butterflies, and the Bavarian State Collection of Zoology additional seven million butterflies.
 A crew of scientists work at the museum and it has an impressive library.

 Thomas J. Witt was awarded with the Ritter-von-Spix-Medal in 2001.
 He also received an honorary doctorate from the University of Munich in 2013.